-Q. The energy and embodied outcome targets are said to be ambitious, how achievable are they?
+Q. The energy outcome is said to be ambitious, how achievable is the energy target?

-A. The energy and embodied carbon targets for the programme are intentionally ambitious, to ensure the facilities delivered through LEIP are as energy efficient as possible to align with national climate change ambitions and the drive towards net zero.
-The energy target was derived from an assessment of in-use energy consumption from operational schools across the UK and internationally and rebased to the coldest, highest point in Scotland so that it should be achievable across the country.
-The embodied carbon target also looked at evidence from recent projects.
-They are seen as being challenging but deliverable based on the benchmark projects.
+A. This energy target for the programme is intentionally ambitious, to ensure the facilities delivered through LEIP are as energy efficient as possible to align with national climate change ambitions.
+The target was derived from an assessment of in-use energy consumption from operational schools across the UK and internationally and rebased to the coldest, highest point in Scotland so that it should be achievable across the country.
+It is seen as being challenging but has been proven to be deliverable based on the benchmark projects.
 The cost metric the was appropriately uplifted to include for the additional programme requirements when compared to earlier investment programmes.

-There has been extensive engagement around the energy and embodied carbon targets for the LEIP with consultants, contractors, local authorities and COSLA.
-There was broad consensus that the targets although challenging, were achievable and that it was correct to have a ambitious targets.
+There has been extensive engagement around the energy target for the LEIP with consultants, contractors, local authorities and COSLA.
+There was broad consensus that the target although challenging, was achievable and that it was correct to have an ambitious target.